 DISCUSSION

 Our results demonstrate wide variation in endoscopic surveillance of UC/IBDU-IPAA patients, even amongst experienced IBD clinicians.
 Some patients underwent several pouchoscopies for surveillance, whereas others had none.
-Where colectomy was carried out for dysplasia or cancer and in patients with PSC, clinicians were significantly more likely to perform surveillance pouchoscopy.
-However, the decision as to whether or not to perform surveillance pouchoscopy did not seem to be related to other potential risk factors such as duration of IBD, pouchitis or pouch duration.
-The likelihood of patients undergoing surveillance pouchoscopy also appeared to be unrelated to the type of follow-up they received (medical, surgical or from both specialties).
-These results appear to suggest that clinicians are indeed following some recommendations regarding pouch surveillance in high-risk groups but perhaps not in others; for example, it would be impossible to know whether a patient had type C mucosal changes without performing pouchoscopy with biopsies which were only taken in 95 patients (35%) in our cohort.
+As widely recommended (table 1) where colectomy was carried out for dysplasia/CRC or in patients with PSC, clinicians were significantly more likely to perform surveillance pouchoscopy.
+The likelihood of patients undergoing surveillance pouchoscopy also appeared to be increased by a longer UC duration, as per independent recommendations (figure 3) as well as by a clinical history of pouchitis and being under follow-up with a surgeon.
+These results appear to suggest that clinicians are indeed following recommendations regarding pouch surveillance in high-risk groups but perhaps not in others; for example, it would be impossible to know whether a patient had type C mucosal changes without performing pouchoscopy with biopsies which were only taken in 95 patients (35%) in our cohort.
 In addition, the incidence of pouchoscopy carried out specifically for surveillance was predictably lower at 30% of our cohort.
 Although pouchitis does not necessarily predict the presence of type C mucosa20 it makes sense that patients with pouchitis would have undergone more frequent pouchoscopies for assessment of inflammatory activity.
 In addition, it has been demonstrated elsewhere that pouchitis significantly increases the risk of progression from low to high grade dysplasia over the course of 6-8 years (odds ratio, 13.48; 95% confidence interval, 1.48-122.86; p=0.021 for n=276).
 Nonetheless, as is the case for surveillance endoscopy for the intact colon, the sensitivity of identifying subtle mucosal changes is likely to be impaired by the presence of active inflammation21.

 Increasing duration of IBD may also have been expected to increase the likelihood of surveillance as this is one of the key factors determining the need for surveillance in the intact colon21.
 Although patients with pouches clearly have very little (or no) colonic mucosa remaining, it remains unclear whether surveillance of the cuff (if present) using the standard timelines for patients with long-standing UC and an intact colon is appropriate.
 This is further complicated by the fact that surveillance in patients with disease limited to the rectum is considered unnecessary by some authorities1, 22.